microsoft/nni/docs/en_US/TrainingService/PaiMode.md

 You can see there're three fils in output folder: stderr, stdout, and trial.log

 ## data management
 Before using NNI to start your experiment, users should set the corresponding mount data path in your nniManager machine.
 PAI has their own storage(NFS, AzureBlob ...), and the storage will used in PAI will be mounted to the container when it start a job.
-Users should set the PAI storage type by `paiStoraeConfigName` field to choose a storage in PAI.
+Users should set the PAI storage type by `paiStorageConfigName` field to choose a storage in PAI.
 Then users should mount the storage to their nniManager machine, and set the `nniManagerNFSMountPath` field in configuration file, NNI will generate bash files and copy data in `codeDir` to the `nniManagerNFSMountPath` folder, then NNI will start a trial job.
 The data in `nniManagerNFSMountPath` will be sync to PAI storage, and will be mounted to PAI's container.
 The data path in container is set in `containerNFSMountPath`, NNI will enter this folder first, and then run scripts to start a trial job.

 ## version check
 NNI support version check feature in since version 0.6.
 It is a policy to insure the version of NNIManager is consistent with trialKeeper, and avoid errors caused by version incompatibility.